New to Telerik Reporting? Download free 30-day trial

 • System.Resources.Extensions - needed to resolve the resources from the RESX file

-3. Add the corresponding CS report file from the .NET Framework project to the .NET Core project through the Add -> Existing Item... option of the project context menu.
+3. Add the corresponding CS report file from the .NET Framework project to the .NET project through the Add -> Existing Item... option of the project context menu.

 When selecting the CS file make sure to select Add As Link from the Add Existing Item wizard.
 The corresponding DESIGNER.CS file will be added automatically.